Dpatel-15/Data-Science/README.md

 # Data-Science
-This Repository contain projects related to Data Science and Machine Learning.
+This Repository contains projects related to Data Science and Machine Learning.